Download this resource

 On September 3, 1791, France adopted its first written constitution.
-Present in the constitution was a constitutional monarch in which the king enjoyed royal veto power and the ability to appoint ministers.
-Influential leaders like Maximilien de Robespierre, Camille Desmoulins and Georges Danton did not like this and began seeking popular support for a more republican form of government and for the trial of Louis XVI.
+Present in the constitution was a constitutional monarchy in which the king enjoyed royal veto power and the ability to appoint ministers.
+Influential leaders like Maximilien de Robespierre, Camille Desmoulins and Georges Danton did not like this and began seeking popular support for a more republican form of government and the trial of Louis XVI.

 The Radicalisation of the French Revolution

 War was declared on Austria and Prussia in April 1792 by the newly elected Legislative Assembly.
 They believed that French émigrés were building counterrevolutionary alliances and were spreading their revolutionary ideology across Europe through warfare.